 You can make different light sources in Minecraft, but it is important to understand how lighting works in the game.

 Therefore, let’s understand how to see light levels in Minecraft in-depth and discuss, more precisely, how the mechanism works.

 What Are Light Levels in Minecraft?

-As aforementioned, the lighting in Minecraft behaves realistically.
+As mentioned, the lighting in Minecraft behaves realistically.
 Therefore, to pursue a better immersion, the game uses different layers of light textures to simulate intensity.

 For instance, any structure five blocks away from the light source gets less bright than anything at a distance of two blocks from the same light source.

 Therefore, a spot can receive maximum lighting, and a further point gets minimum lighting.